afsarahmad786/poll-system/README.md

 ### Step 4: Verify Kafka and Zookeeper

-Make sure both Kafka and Zookeeper are running properly by checking their logs for any errors.
+Make sure both Kafka and Zookeeper are running properly by checking their logs.

 ---